ferdnyc/openshot-qt/doc/AboutDoc/files.rst

 Then a short description of what the chapter will be about, and why the reader should care (or skip).
 Subtitles are single underlined ( -- )

-Sentences should be written one sentence per line, and *NOT* end on a space.
+Sentences should be written one sentence per line, and do not need to end on a space.
 The markup language then flows them all together into paragraphs when it generates the formatted docs.
 You can also break at other logical points, like after a comma in a longer sentence, or before starting an inline markup command.